Similar Posts

 BySolveigSpeaker – TBA 7.00-9.00pm FM Bailey room Queensland Herbarium, Mt Coot-tha.

-26 January – Chermside Hills
+Foray – 18th April, Chermside Hills

 Chermside Hills is one of the Queensland Mycological Society’s regular foray areas.
 The term Chermside Hills may be understood in two ways – the reference to the hilly western regions of the suburb or to the largest of the three reserves, Chermside Hills, Raven St and Milne Hill.
-QMS forays could be held in any…
+QMS forays may be held in any…